 Throughout 2020, many of us tried out new hobbies- I became a gardener, tried (and failed) to learn guitar, and started learning a new language.
 One trend that went viral was sourdough bread baking, causing pictures of sourdough bread to take the internet by storm.
 This was a trend that anyone with a kitchen and a sourdough starter could join, and what better hobby than one that results in a yummy loaf of bread?
 However, first-time bakers may have noticed that even the most delicious loaves of bread aren't always perfectly shaped.
 To make flawlessly round loaves of bread, a bread proofing basket is the way to go.

 While most home bakers can make a decent loaf, it's hard to ignore that artisan bread bakers somehow always make beautifully round loaves.
-Although the years of practice don't hurt, the proofing baskets that artisans use is definitely part of the equation.
-Proofing baskets allow the loaves to maintain their shape throughout their final rise, resulting in round, high-quality loaves.
+Although the years of practice don't hurt, the proofing baskets that artisans use are definitely part of the equation.
+Proofing baskets, such as the one shown above, allow the loaves to maintain their shape throughout their final rise, resulting in round, high-quality loaves.

 How To Use A Bread Proofing Basket